fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq172"></a>
 **(172) How can I import contacts?**

-Like most Android apps, FairEmail consults the Android address book for contact information.
+Like most Android apps, FullEmail consults the Android address book for contact information.

 There is also a local contact database, which is filled with contacts from sent and received messages.
 You can enable/disable this in the send settings of the app.